Experiences & Amenities

 In the limited areas where pets are permitted, they must be kept on a six-foot, hand-held leash and be well-behaved at all times.

 - Service animals are welcome in all areas of the park.
 Please view our Pet Policy.

-Come talk about sea turtles, snorkeling, geocaching, history, sea beans and drift seeds, Key deer and many more subjects.
-Our staff and volunteers have a wide variety of knowledge on many subjects regarding Bahia Honda State Park and it is a great way to cool down and beat the heat.
+Learn about sea turtles, snorkeling, geocaching, history, sea beans and drift seeds, Key deer and many more subjects.
+Our staff and volunteers have a wide variety of knowledge on many subjects regarding Bahia Honda State Park, and the visitor center is a great place for cooling down and beating the heat.